Knowledge base

 * mount /dev/(vdb) /mnt

-To find out the name of the data volume attached to your server, use the command lsblk
+To know the name of the data volume attached to your server, use the command lsblk (see above).

 This guide explains how to benefit from new versions of PHP, MySQL and many other packages by migrating a Cloud Server to new Infomaniak infrastructure.